chris17453/ddb/README.md

 ### Recent additions

+- pyinstaller creates single file executable for packaging. in dist/
 - makefile
 - unittesting for basic operations
 - base support for non aggregate functions in select column, with renaming, up to 3 parameters